GreenSaladLeaf/Bike-Share/README.md

 HAVING id_count > 1
 ORDER BY id_count DESC
 ```
-- **48** station names have more than one station id, in pattern of one of them with extra '21-'
+- **47** station names have more than one station id, in pattern of one of them with extra '21-'
 - found one station id has its station name
--
+- another one with '15541.1.1'

 **Example Results**:
 |Row|station_name|station_id|id_count|